 3. Use the Best Grass Seed for Shade!

 Uncle’s Premium Shade grass seed is the ideal blend of elite grass seed varieties with lower water and nutrient requirements.
 The shade grass seed shows improved shade tolerance and increased disease resistance.
-Reseed shady areas three times a year (spring, summer, and fall) rotating youthful, vigorous, low light tolerant grass plants into the maturing turf stand.
+Reseed shady areas three times a year (spring, summer, and fall).
+A routine trimester seeding program adds youthful, vigorous, low light tolerant grass plants into the maturing turf stand.

 4. Deep Water Shade Areas!